Christian Yelich Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 29th in MLB.
+- The Cardinals have a 4.72 team ERA that ranks 23rd across all league pitching staffs.

-- The Cardinals have a 4.75 team ERA that ranks 23rd across all MLB pitching staffs.
+- Cardinals pitchers combine to give up the second-fewest home runs in baseball (170 total, 1.1 per game).

-- The Cardinals surrender the third-fewest home runs in baseball (170 total, 1.1 per game).
+- In his last outing on Wednesday against the Milwaukee Brewers, the lefty went five innings, giving up four earned runs while surrendering five hits.

-- The righty last pitched on Thursday against the Milwaukee Brewers, when he threw five innings, allowing five earned runs while giving up nine hits.
+- In 24 games this season, the 25-year-old has a 4.57 ERA and 9.9 strikeouts per nine innings, while allowing a batting average of .272 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.